RotaTeq is a vaccine that can help protect babies against common types of rotavirus.

 - Your child should not get RotaTeq if he or she has Severe Combined Immunodeficiency Disease (SCID).

-- Your child should not get RotaTeq if he or she has ever had intussusception, a form of blockage of the intestines.
+- Your child should not get RotaTeq if he or she has ever had intussusception, a form of blockage in the intestines.

-- The most common side effects reported after taking RotaTeq were diarrhea, vomiting, fever, runny nose, sore throat, wheezing or coughing, and ear infection.
+- The most common side effects reported after taking RotaTeq were diarrhea, vomiting, fever, runny nose and sore throat, wheezing or coughing, and ear infection.